nagydani/seedling/sprout/README.md

 ### Parsing

-Seed sources consist of *lines* (not exceeding 64 characters) terminated by either `LF` or `CR LF` sequences.
+Sprout sources consist of *lines* (not exceeding 64 characters) terminated by either `LF` or `CR LF` sequences.
 Lines consist of *words* delimited by one or more *whitespace* (blanks, ASCII code 32).
 Words consist of *printable ASCII* characters in the range between ! and ~ (inclusive) and must be at most 30 characters long.
-Seed is case-sensitive, thus `Foo`, `FOO` and `foo` are three different words.
+Sprout is case-sensitive, thus `Foo`, `FOO` and `foo` are three different words.

-### Seed Execution
+### Sprout Execution

-Seed starts in *interpret mode*, reading a line from the input, iterating through its words and executing the corresponding computation (called *interpret mode behavior*) for each one.
-In the beginning only the words specified in this document are allowed in Seed source; all other words must be ultimately defined in terms of these.
+Sprout starts in *interpret mode*, reading a line from the input, iterating through its words and executing the corresponding computation (called *interpret mode behavior*) for each one.
+In the beginning only the words specified in this document are allowed in Sprout source; all other words must be ultimately defined in terms of these.

-Computations in Seed may *succeed* or *fail* (see below for more details), however, all toplevel computations in Seed source must succeed.
+Computations in Sprout may *succeed* or *fail* (see below for more details), however, all toplevel computations in Sprout source must succeed.

-The behavior of Seed in case of encountering undefined words or failing computations is undefined.
-Sensible behavior for interactive use may be outputting error messages and/or restarting, but it is not required.

 ### Computational model

-Seed has two stacks, called *data stack* (or just *the stack* for short) and *return stack*.
+Sprout has two stacks, called *data stack* (or just *the stack* for short) and *return stack*.
 Both stacks have entries consisting of *cells* of equal size.
-The minimum cell size for Seed is 16 bits. *Pure* computations only affect the data stack and *succeed*. *Impure* computations may have side effects.
+The minimum cell size for Sprout is 16 bits. *Pure* computations only affect the data stack and *succeed*. *Impure* computations may have side effects.
 Calls (except *tail calls*, see below) to other computations place an entry